zulip/zulip/templates/zerver/api/update-message-flags.md

             <tr>
                 <td><code>mentioned</code></td>
                 <td>
                     Whether the current user
                     <a href="/help/mention-a-user-or-group">was mentioned</a>
                     by this message, either directly or via a user group.
-Not editable.
+Cannot be changed by the user directly, but can change if the message is edited to add/remove a mention of the current user.
                 </td>
             </tr>
             <tr>
                 <td><code>wildcard_mentioned</code></td>
                 <td>
                     Whether this message contained
                     <a href="/help/mention-a-user-or-group#mention-everyone-on-a-stream">wildcard mention</a>
                     like @**all**.
-Not editable.
+Cannot be changed by the user directly, but can change if the message is edited to add/remove a wildcard mention.
                 </td>
             </tr>
             <tr>
                 <td><code>has_alert_word</code></td>
                 <td>
                     Whether the message contains any of the current user's
                     <a href="/help/add-an-alert-word">configured alert words</a>.
-                      Not editable.
+                    Cannot be changed by the user directly, but can change if the message is edited to add/remove one of the current user's alert words.
                 </td>
             </tr>
             <tr>
                 <td><code>historical</code></td>
                 <td>
                     True for messages that the user did not receive at the time they were sent but later was added to the user's history (E.g. because they starred or reacted to a message sent to a public stream before they subscribed to that stream).
-Not editable.
+Cannot be changed by the user directly.
                 </td>
             </tr>
         </tbody>